EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-6.md

 <!-- prettier-ignore-end -->

-Also, modify the **ShoppingList** component so it obtains the list aggregate ID from the **:id** route parameter and displays proper items.
+Additionally, modify the **ShoppingList** component so it obtains the selected shopping list's aggregate ID from the **:id** route parameter.

 **client/containers/ShoppingList.js:**